andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Each audience member will surely make a connection that feels just as profound to them as my Woody Guthrie connection did to me.

-Bryon Woods, the theater & dance critic for INDY Week, a Durham-based independent newspaper, wrote of the piece, "flashy movers on a serpentine catwalk execute a slow pan across a landscape of mindless consumerism in Mark Haim’s roast, 'This Land Is Your Land,' at the Nasher Museum."
-It's unclear
+Byron Woods, the theater & dance critic for INDY Week, a Durham-based independent newspaper, wrote of the piece, "flashy movers on a serpentine catwalk execute a slow pan across a landscape of mindless consumerism in Mark Haim’s roast, 'This Land Is Your Land,' at the Nasher Museum."

+Audience members after the show commented on the sense of isolation in the piece.
+The lack of connection between the six dancers on stage, each weaving their own way through the world.
+Then others remarked on the feeling of community woven throughout the piece.
+It's individualistic.
+But it's also community.
+A dance.
+But also not a dance.
+A statement.
+But not a statement.

-It's a piece that weaves through some of the more salient aspects of our culture, but the most wonderful part is the fact that there's no message.
+It's an artistic expression that exposes salient aspects of our culture, but the most wonderful part is the fact that there's no message.
-There's no agenda.
+There's consumerism but it's not a comment on consumerism.
+There's There are guns but it's not a piece about guns.
+The guns are simply *there*.
+Each audience member can decide how that makes them feel and what it means to them.
+In this piece there's no agenda.
 It's simply Mark presenting the world the way he sees it and allowing the audience to come to their own conclusions.

 At least that's my conclusion.